zdimension/blog/_posts/2024-12-08-everyone-gets-bidirectional-bfs-wrong.md

 ## Finding the Right Path, Faster

 There's an additional easy optimization we can add on top of bidirectional BFS.
 Right now, we're alternating sides, with each advancing one level at a time.
-But instead of alternating between sides, it appears that advancing on whichever side has visited the fewest nodes yet accelerates the algorithm in a lot of cases.
+But instead of alternating between sides, it appears that advancing on whichever side has the fewest nodes in its queue accelerates the algorithm in a lot of cases.
 The intuition behind is that:
 - if a path exists, both sides will end up meeting at a midpoint that is on the shortest path
 - advancing one level, no matter how many nodes we visit, will **always** get us **closer** to the midpoint by **exactly one level**
-- if we're getting one level closer, we might as well advance on the side that has visited the fewest nodes, since that means we'll have less nodes to visit in the future (while still getting closer to the midpoint as fast as possible, but with less work)
+- if we're getting one level closer, we might as well advance on the side that has the fewest queued nodes, since that means we'll have less nodes to visit in the future (while still getting closer to the midpoint as fast as possible, but with less work)

 On my test graph, this sped up some long paths by about 100 times: without the optimization, most paths take about 3-4ms but very long paths (>10 edges) can take up to 400ms.
 With the optimization, all queries take about 3-4ms.